How many queues do you need?

 Visitors leaving a queue or joining the site directly without seeing a Virtual Waiting Room (Queue Page) are labeled as Passed.
 Passed visitors don't stay that way forever.
-They receive a passed string or a cookie with a given lifetime that you decide.
+They receive a passed string or a cookie from the virtual queuing system with a given lifetime that you decide.
 This protects them from having to re-join a waiting room they've already been through while allowing you the ability to have them join the same waiting room on subsequent visits in the future, for an improved customer journey.

 6. Network-Edge, Server-side and client-side adapters

 Network-edge adapters run on your CDN or Cloud provider, before requests even reach your origin server - ideal and secure protection for when things get busy.
 You can install the Network-edge adapter just once and then fully administer your queues with the Queue-Fair Portal.

 Server-side adapters require a small amount of library code installed on the webserver.
 This code downloads and stores the Queue-Fair settings you decide and set up using the Queue-Fair Portal.
 The code manages HTTP requests for the pages on your site, redirecting visitors to our Queue-Servers whenever they qualify.

 A client-side adapter requires no server-side code, but a simple single line of HTML code added to the